0xSoEasY/ROPemporium/README.md

 # ROPemporium

 All binaries from ROPemporium website [https://ropemporium.com](https://ropemporium.com/), categorized by architecture, with custom flags and solving scripts.
-I actually solved all the challenges only in x86 and x64 but maybe one day I'll touch to ARM and MIPS versions :grin:
+I actually solved all the challenges only in x86 and x64 but soon:tm: I'll touch to ARM and MIPS versions :grin:

 You can btw check my blog were I will explain how I solved the differents challenges in the differents architectures (in French) : [https://www.soeasy.re](https://www.soeasy.re) :smile: